-Integrating 50+ years of manufacturing knowledge with current best practices and technology, we offer a variety of molding services and value-added processes to meet all of your needs, from single components to full custom turnkey manufacturing.
+Integrating 50+ years of manufacturing knowledge with current best practices and technology, we offer a variety of injection molding services and value-added processes to meet all of your needs, from single components to full custom turnkey manufacturing.

-Our state of the art plastic molding and assembly facility in China provides affordable tooling and molding while meeting the United States’ manufacturing practices and quality standards.
+Our state of the art plastic injection molding and assembly facility in China provides affordable tooling and molding while meeting the United States’ manufacturing practices and quality standards.
 We take pride in our socially responsible and environmentally friendly facilities.

 We built our facilities to seamlessly integrate a variety of our customers’ custom plastic molding needs.
 From full engineering, product development support to efficient manufacturing, we offer our customers significant cost savings and additional benefits over our competitors.
 These include: lower costs, decreased set-up times, high-quality and precision.